 We have audited the accompanying combined balance sheets of Safety, Income and Growth, Inc. (Predecessor) as of December 31, 2016, and the related combined statements of operations, comprehensive income, changes in equity and cash flows for the period from January 1, 2017 to April 13, 2017 and for each of the two years in the period ended December 31, 2016, including the related notes (collectively referred to as the "combined financial statements").
-In our opinion, the combined financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2016, and the results of its operations and its cash flows for the period from January 1, 2017 to April 13, 2017 and for each of the two years in the period ended December 31, 2016, including the related notes of the two years in the period ended December 31, 2016 in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the combined financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2016, and the results of its operations and its cash flows for the period from January 1, 2017 to April 13, 2017 and for each of the two years in the period ended December 31, 2016 in conformity with accounting principles generally accepted in the United States of America.